You can find more information on how to write a thesis on the faculty website

 - During your thesis we meet every two weeks on Tuesdays (starting at 10 AM and, normally, finishing between 11 and 12 AM).
-We'll communicate the first date with you.
-(Please also ask us about this.)
 There you present what you have achieved in the last two weeks and what you want to achieve in the next two weeks.
 For the organization of this meeting, please join this KOMO course the access key is TES54).

 - You hand in your thesis to the central examination office.
 Please refer to their websites for more information.